 Marketing can be a cyclical process.
 We marketers typically plan projects, assign work, review content, publish, and then…. start all over again.
-At the beginning of each quarter we approach this process with bright-eyed enthusiasm, big ideas, and a clear plan of attack.
-But as the months wear on, and more (or unexpected) work accumulates, it can be tough to keep the process together.
+At the beginning of each quarter, we approach this process with bright-eyed enthusiasm, big ideas, and a clear plan of attack.
+But as the months wear on, and more (or unexpected) work accumulates, it can be tough to manage projects and keep the process together.

 How exactly do we do this, you ask?
 Let’s take a look inside our process of writing and promoting a blog to see how our team drives work from to-do to done.